 |PART 2 : The Origins Of The 1969 Trans Am Design

-Gene Winfield was actually a consultant under contract for the plastic model company AMT, and therefore had advance notice as to what
+Gene Winfield was actually a consultant under contract for the plastic model company AMT, and therefore had advance notice as to what the 1969

 Firebirds would look like long before they were introduced to the public.
-Since the Pontiac Special Projects Group were still involved in
+Since the Pontiac Special Projects Group were still involved in refining the

-suspension for the 1968/1969 Firebird, and had gained tremendous experience on the race track racing their SCCA 1968 Firebird, the
+suspension for the 1968/1969 Firebird, and had gained tremendous experience on the race track racing their SCCA 1968 Firebird, the Winfield/Bradley

 side air extractors.
-The Winfield/Bradley rear wing would take on a few different looks, courtesy of the Pontiac Styling Department,
+The Winfield/Bradley rear wing would take on a few different looks, courtesy of the Pontiac Styling Department, before a full-width

 |The First 1969 Trans Am Prototype

-the Winfield/Bradley design sketches discussed previously, and included the brake cooling ducts in place of the parking lights.
+Winfield/Bradley design sketches discussed previously, and included the brake cooling ducts in place of the parking lights.
 Note how the Special Projects

 Am" does not appear anywhere on the vehicle.
 Contrary to popular belief, Herb Adams and Bill Collins, the creators of the Trans Am, always wanted

 The addition of brake cooling scoops in